typedb/typedb-docs/09-schema/03-rules.md

 ## What is a Rule?
 Grakn is capable of reasoning over data via rules defined in the schema.
 They can be used to automatically infer new facts, based on the existence of patterns in your data.
 Rules can enable you to dramatically shorten complex queries, perform explainable knowledge discovery, and implement business logic at the database level.

 Reasoning, or inference, is performed at query time and is guaranteed to be complete.
-When executing a `match` query, the execution engine return data that directly answers the query, and also inspects and triggers rules that may lead to new answers to the query.
+When executing a `match` query, the execution engine returns data that directly answers the query, and also inspects and triggers rules that may lead to new answers to the query.
 This approach is known as backwards-chaining (starting from the query, then finding applicable rules and generating relevant new facts).
 Reasoning can proceed via one rule to other rules, including recursively, leading to complex behaviours emerging from a few simple rules.

 In this section we will explain the concept of Graql rules.
 We will explain their structure and meaning as well as go through how to use them to capture dynamic facts about our knowledge graph.

 <div class="note">
 [Important]
-Inferred facts are transaction-bounded.
-This means, during a single transaction newly inferred facts will be retained and reused (with corresponding peformance gains).
+Inferred facts are transaction-bound: during a single transaction newly inferred facts will be retained and reused (with corresponding peformance gains).
 New transactions will re-compute inferred facts again.
 </div>